 Quitely opening in the Corn Exchange last summer, Delhi House Cafe has created an exceptional Indian dining experience, bringing classic dishes up to date with street-style influences.
 Set within a casual-yet-opulent restaurant, guests can dine on Masala scotch eggs, lamb kebabs served in naan bread, proper curries and more, with new and exciting fusion-style options – such as the chicken omelette shown above – available for both breakfast and lunch.
+Halal-friendly options are available here.
 Delhi House Cafe, Unit 10, The Corn Exchange, M4 3TR.

 Lending influences from the UK and USA when creating their menu, Wowyauchow is a Chinese restaurant like no other – with innovative dishes such as crispy duck nachos, salt and pepper fries, a Maccy’s inspired ‘filet-o-bao’, buffalo chicken dumplings and so much more on offer.
 The extensive menu will have you wanting to try everything, and there’s a bottomless brunch also on offer for those who want to make more of an occasion of it.
 Wowyauchow, 59 Stamford New Rd, Altrincham, WA14 1DS.

-A transformative venue that’s known as Foodwell by day and Firefly by night, Menagerie’s newest neighbours take inspiration from Japan, Thailand and Korea when making up their menu, with an infusion of Cali vibes throughout.
-Think healthy brunch dishes with Asian touches, fusion sushi – including dishes such as Wagyu burger rolls, Korean pulled pork sushi rolls and more – as well as grilled teriyaki meats, fried chicken, Korean chicken burgers and more.
-Foodwell/Firefly, Suite 2, Ground Floor, One New Bailey, Stanley St, Salford, M3 5JL.
+Menagerie’s glam neighbour takes inspiration from around the globe when making up their menu, with an infusion of Japanese vibes throughout.
+Think fusion sushi – filled with Wagyu, chicken katsu, tiger prawns and more – as well as grilled teriyaki meats, lobster, Korean chicken and more.
+Firefly, Suite 2, Ground Floor, One New Bailey, Stanley St, Salford, M3 5JL.

 The home of some of the most mouthwatering fusion breakfasts around, Dishoom not only serves up Bombay-inspired dishes all day long, but incredible naan breakfast rolls stuffed with bacon, sausages and eggs.
 The breakfast dishes have become cult classics in London and beyond, and are served alongside tapas-style plates such as roti rolls, okra fries, samosas and grilled meats.
 Dishoom, 32 Bridge St, M3 3BT.